What Is Tokenization And How Does It Enhance Payment Security

 By replacing sensitive payment information with tokens, tokenization greatly enhances payment security.
 Unlike traditional payment methods that rely on sharing and storing actual data, tokens are useless to hackers or thieves attempting to steal sensitive information.
 Even if a token were intercepted, it cannot be reverse-engineered to reveal the original data, providing an additional layer of security.

-See also How Can Businesses Optimize Their Payment Processing For Faster Checkout Experiences?
+See also How Can Businesses Address Common Pitfalls In Payment Processing?

 Reduced Risk of Data Breaches